brentvatne/caldo/README.markdown

 3. `rake server`
 4. Navigate to `http://localhost:4567/`

+Alternatively, you give it a test run: [http://caldo.webbyapp.com/](http://caldo.webbyapp.com/)

+*Fair warning* - Google severely throttles Google Calendar API calls.
+If you click around very quickly, Caldo may briefly stop responding because the rate limit will have been exceeded.

 ## Elevator pitch please
 The vision: Caldo is short for Calendar do, and it means soup in Spanish.
 It turns your Google Calendar events into todo-lists.
 Upon marking them as